RuthieRose/AoC2024/README.md

 Today's puzzle was more about understanding the logic than anything else.
 I'm still super slow coding in Java but I really took the time to make notes about how to organize the logic.
 I got the answer correct first time for both parts.
 If I had more time I perhaps could have optimized the data structure better for Part 2 but today was not about optimization.
 It was about being careful and detail-oriented with the functions and I'm super happy I didn't make any stupid mistakes.
 I'm also happy that the puzzle didn't wrap, but that may be saved for another day :D

 [back to top](#top)

 ## <a name="day5">Day 5</a>

+This was an interesting problem to solve.
+For part 1 I opted for a data structure that would use the higher page number as the key and the lower page numbers would be the values in an array.
+I iterated through each set of pages, checking to see if each page had a required page before it that was after it in sequence.
+If it did, then that set would not count toward the total.

+Part 2 I had to really think about how to sort and hope that it was not a complex sort.
+I did a simple swap and the trick was to backtrack in the array so as to keep any changes but also institute any additional changes that needed to be made.

 [back to top](#top)
 ## <a name="day6">Day 6</a>
 [back to top](#top)